 - Program Committee: Participates in grant application review (GARP) committee.
 Participate in on-site monitoring of programs when available.
-Encourage new applicants to apply. - Outreach Committee: Develop and implement a strategic plan to promote Serve Idaho and its programs throughout Idaho.
-This includes, but is not limited to Serve Idaho events, campaigns, and days of service. - Governance Committee: Develop and implement a strategic Commissioner recruitment process for identifying and developing potential future Commissioners, monitor commissioner attendance, interview prospective commissioners, conduct commissioner exit interviews, oversee new commissioner mentorship program, and oversee updates to bylaws.
+Encourage new applicants to apply.
+Standard operating procedures outlining the roles and responsibilities of the committee can be found in Basecamp. - Outreach Committee: Develop and implement a strategic plan to promote Serve Idaho and its programs throughout Idaho.
+This includes, but is not limited to Serve Idaho events, campaigns, and days of service.
+Standard operating procedures outlining the roles and responsibilities of the committee can be found in Basecamp. - Governance Committee: Develop and implement a strategic Commissioner recruitment process for identifying and developing potential future Commissioners, monitor commissioner attendance, interview prospective commissioners, conduct commissioner exit interviews, oversee new commissioner mentorship program, and oversee updates to bylaws.
+Standard operating procedures outlining the roles and responsibilities of the committee can be found in Basecamp.

-Ad Hoc committees:
+Ad Hoc committees & Work Groups:

-- State Service Plan: Created once every three years to develop a survey and implement community meetings to solicit feedback for 3-year state service plan.
-Shall be convened 1 year prior to the expiration of the state plan. - Each year, Commissioners will have the opportunity to select which standing committee they would like to join.
+- The Commission may create other committees and task forces as they deem appropriate and may appoint commissioners and community members as appropriate.
+Such committees and task forces shall have the power and duties designed by the Commission and shall give advice and make non-binding recommendations to the Commission. - State Service Plan: Created once every three years to develop a survey and implement community meetings to solicit feedback for 3-year state service plan.
+Shall be convened 1 year prior to the expiration of the state plan.